VALLEY CENTER INTERMEDIATE SCHOOL

 Performance: Exceed or Not Meeting Standard

 The other area will be putting bigger groups together.
-This will be on an alternating schedule based on 2 groups of band students.
-One would be called the Purple Band, the other Gold Band.
-One instructor will be in front of the full group while the other will maintain sectionals from the group meeting that day.
+Two instructors will be in front of the full group while the other will maintain sectionals from the group meeting that day.

 PRATICE CARD INFO!